Giorgio Stassi

-Biography and his Works

-The Graduation
+Early life

-He studied medicine at the University of Palermo and graduated in 1991.
-The same year, he was awarded the university prize with the special mention for the curriculum vitae and doctoral thesis.

-Following his approval as a specialist in Endocrinology in 1996.
+He studied medicine at the University of Palermo and graduated in 1991, when he was awarded the university prize with special mention for his curriculum vitae and doctoral thesis.
+He became a specialist in Endocrinology in 1996.

-The Post-Doctoral Work

-He did his post-doctoral work at the Rangos Research Center, Pittsburgh (USA) until 1998.
+He did his post-doctoral work at Rangos Research Center in Pittsburgh, Pennsylvania, until 1998.

-The return in Italy
+Career

 After his return to Italy, he became Group Leader of the Molecular and Cellular Biology Laboratory at the University of Palermo.

-In October 10th 2003 he has his first daughter Costanza, also known as cocca.
+On October 10 2003 his first daughter Costanza was born.

-In 2009, he was awarded the 'L’Altra Italia – Vite da Premio', a prize to honor Italian scientific researchers for outstanding achievements.

 In 2010 years, he became a pioneer in isolating and characterizing human cancer stem cells from solid tumors and in elucidating their remarkable apoptosis resistance mediated by interleukins.

 Professor Stassi was Director of the Cellular and Molecular Oncology Department at the S. Maugeri Foundation, IRCCS, in Pavia, Italy until June 2012.

 He has recently identified the role of certain cytokines, most importantly of IL-4, to block apoptosis in cancer cells in an autocrine fashion, i.e. the tumor cell itself provides the apoptosis-inhibitory stimulus by production of IL-4.

 They also described the importance of the neutralization of IL-4 in the sensitization of cancer cells and cancer stem cells to conventional chemotherapy.